 Castle Shannon residents come from all walks of life, but each are in need of clean, safe, green and robust recreational opportunities.
 Our next manager must help us keep that promise.

 Castle Shannon has much to boast about, but finding our many amenities can be difficult.
-Paired with our streetscape and future parks investments, we have invested in the design of a borough-wide signage program (early renderings pictured).
+Paired with our streetscape and future parks investments, we have invested in the design of a borough-wide signage program (early concept pictured, not final).

 First of its kind in our neighborhood, the design refresh and consistency will help to deepen the pride many of us already feel for our community.
 We hope to hire a manager who understands the importance of creating and maintaining a favorable, distinctive image compared to other communities.